mattmills49/Blog-Posts/woe/woe_explainer.md

 actions needed to find WOE and IV for both numeric and categorical features on my personal github.
 Here I will just show the code to calculate the individual WOE and IV statistics since that was the focus of the blog and to keep it short.
 You can view the full code here.
-The only caveat I haven’t mentioned yet is the need to pad the individual bin values with one observation in case the bin is 100% good or bad;
-this way we don’t try to take the natural log of 0 or divide by 0.

 ``` python
 def calc_woe(df, feature_col, dv_col, min_obs = 1, **bin_args):